clams-tech/clams-app-docker/README.md

-# prism-stack
+# roygbiv-stack
 ## overview

-This repo allows you to deploy the `roygbiv-prism` stack quickly in a [modern docker engine](https://docs.docker.com/engine/) using [docker swarm mode](`https://docs.docker.com/engine/swarm/`).
+This repo allows you to deploy the `roygbiv-stack` stack quickly in a [modern docker engine](https://docs.docker.com/engine/) using [docker swarm mode](`https://docs.docker.com/engine/swarm/`).
 The main scripts you need to know about are:

 * [`./install.sh`](install.sh) - this script installs dockerd and other utilities needed to run the rest of this software.
 * [`./up.sh`](./up.sh) - brings up your the `roygbiv stack` according to your `env` file (defined in `./environments`).